-СоА Description Mainline tunnels (Stage 1) Rozelle interchange (Stage 2) Rozelle Interchange Pedestrian and Cyclist Improvement Strategy (E58) (Stage 3) i) any consultation to be undertaken in relation to the monitoring programs.
+d) the frequency of monitoring to be undertaken; e) the location of monitoring; f) the reporting of monitoring and analysis results against relevant criteria; · g) details of the methods that will be employed to analyse the monitoring data; h) procedures to identify and implement additional mitigation measures where results of monitoring are unsatisfactory; and i) any consultation to be undertaken in relation to the monitoring programs.
 D10 The Operational Surface Water Quality Plan and Monitoring Program must address wetland and mosquito management.
-Applicable Applicable Not Applicable D11 The Operational Groundwater Monitoring Program must include: a) daily measurement of the amount of water discharged from all water treatment plants; b) water quality testing results of the water discharged from all water treatment plants; c) monitoring of groundwater pore pressures in the Hawkesbury Sandstone aquifers adjacent to the tunnel alignment, in consultation with DPI Water; d) monitoring of groundwater electrical conductivity in key locations between saline water bodies and the tunnel as identified by the project groundwater model including: i) in the Haberfield / Lilyfield area to the south of Iron Cove, ii) in the Rozelle area to the north of Rozelle Bay, iii) in the Annandale area to the west of Rozelle Bay, iv) in the Rozelle area to the south east of Iron Cove, and v) in the St Peters area to the north west of Alexandra Canal, with a minimum of two (2) groundwater monitoring wells provided in each key location in consultation with DPI Water; e) measures to record or otherwise estimate and report groundwater inflows into the tunnels; Applicable (Partial - the Operational Groundwater Monitoring Program for Mainline tunnels will not address Part (d)(ii), (iii) or (iv) and Part (h)) Applicable (Partial - the Operational Groundwater Monitoring Program for Rozelle interchange will not address Part (d)(i) or (v)) Not Applicable
+Applicable Applicable Not Applicable Not Applicable D11 The Operational Groundwater Monitoring Program must include: Applicable (Partial - the Applicable (Partial - the Not Applicable Not Applicable a) daily measurement of the amount of water discharged from all water treatment plants; Operational Operational b) water quality testing results of the water discharged from all water treatment plants; Groundwater Monitoring Groundwater Monitoring monitoring of groundwater pore pressures in the Hawkesbury Sandstone aquifers adjacent to the tunnel alignment, in consultation with DPI Water; Program for Mainline Program for Rozelle monitoring of groundwater electrical conductivity in key locations between saline water bodies and the tunnel as identified by the project groundwater model including: tunnels will not address Part (d)(ii), (iii) or interchange will not address Part i) in the Haberfield / Lilyfield area to the south of Iron Cove, (iv) and Part (d)(i) or (v)) ii) in the Rozelle area to the north of Rozelle Bay, (h)) iii) in the Annandale area to the west of Rozelle Bay, iv) in the Rozelle area to the south east of Iron Cove, and v) in the St Peters area to the north west of Alexandra Canal, with a minimum of two (2) groundwater monitoring wells provided in each key location in consultation with DPI Water; e) measures to record or otherwise estimate and report groundwater inflows into the tunnels;